melos-simeneh/nodejs-express-jwt-user-authentication/README.md

 npm start
 ```

-The server will start running at [http://localhost:3000](http://localhost:3000)
-You can also get Swagger docs at [http://localhost:3000/docs](http://localhost:3000/docs)

 The app will be available at [http://localhost:3000](http://localhost:3000).
 You can access the API docs at [http://localhost:3000/docs](http://localhost:3000/docs).

 ## API Endpoints